-HDMI Cable Poorly Connected
+3. HDMI Cable is Poorly Connected

-If your HDMI cable is partially connected, your fire stick sound can keep disconnecting from time to time.
+If your HDMI cable is partially connected, your Fire Stick sound can keep disconnecting from time to time.

 In this case, the perfect remedy is to ensure your fire stick is powered on and then reconnect the HDMI connector.

-All you need to do is to reseat the Fire Stick in it’s HDMI port and that will typically fix the sound stutter.
+All you need to do is to reseat the Fire Stick in its HDMI port and that will typically fix the sound stutter.
 If it doesn’t work the first time, try it a few times or try a different port on your TV.

 It could be that your HDIM port has malfunctioned.